Nordskog/SwiftKeyExi/README.md

   * Cursor movement
   * Selection (Gesture or swipe-from-key)
   * Multiple modes (Anywhere, spacebar, hold-and-swipe)
+* More Suggestions
+  * Suggestions bar can be scrolled to view all suggestions
 * Custom shortcuts
-  * Multiple words for each shortcut
+  * Multiple shortcuts for same word
-  * Can be inserted after primary suggestion
-  * Can trigger on suggestions, not just verbatrim input
+  * Trigger on verbatim input, suggestions, or flow
-  * Can be inserted into flow suggestions
-  * Supports importing from file (Tab or space delimited)
+  * CDictionary importable from file (tab or space delimited)
 * Hotkeys (Ctrl + key )
   * Define any key as CTRL
   * Supports Select all / Cut / Copy / Paste / Go to end